FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

 - `As a User`, `I want` to receive notifications and reminders to take shorter showers, and perform other water-saving actions, `so that` I can stay on track with my conservation efforts.

-- `As a User`, `I want` to participate in water conservation challenges with friends and other users `so that` we can motivate each other and celebrate our collective efforts in saving water.
+- `As a Registered User`, `I want` to participate in water conservation challenges with friends and other users `so that` we can motivate each other and celebrate our collective efforts in saving water.

 - `As a User`, `I want` to compare my water usage with regional or national averages `so that` I understand how my consumption habits compare to others and gain motivation to further reduce my environmental impact.